Getting Started

 Simply run your cli with the read-count command, the server address and the path to the contract directory as follows:

-cargo run -- read-count "https://server.essential.builders" "../contract"
+cargo run -- read-count "https://node.essential.builders" "../contract"

 You should see something like: